contact

 What is the Denton County Appraisal District?

-The Denton County Appraisal District is the entity responsible for determining taxable property values in Denton County.
+The Denton Central Appraisal District (DCAD) is the entity responsible for determining taxable property values in Denton County.
 Those values help determine how much property tax a property owner may owe.
+Questions about value, exemptions, and protests go to DCAD, while tax payments are handled by the Denton County Tax Office.

 How do I protest my Denton County property tax valuation?